Water Demand Offset Program

-The Water Demand Offset (WDO) Program was implemented in 2003 and allows development to continue, conserve water and to not further impact the overdrafted groundwater basin, leading to seawater intrusion.
+The WDO Program was implemented in 2003 and allows development to continue, conserve water, and to not further impact the over-drafted groundwater basin, leading to seawater intrusion.
 It requires new development to offset their projected water demand by funding new conservation or supply projects within the District.

-The WDO Policy (Resolution No. 19-18) requires the following development projects to offset approximately two times the amount of water they are projected to use so that there is a "net positive impact" on the District's water supply:
+The WDO Policy (Resolution Number 19-18 (PDF)) requires the following development projects to offset approximately two times the amount of water they are projected to use so that there is a "net positive impact" on the District's water supply:

 - Development projects requiring a new water service, excluding accessory dwelling units; and

 - Development projects with an existing water service that are undergoing a change in use that is expected to increase water demand, as determined using District established water use factors; and

 - Existing commercial customers that are adding new square footage.

 We will calculate the expected water demand of your development using two factors:

 - Type of development (e.g., single-family home, retail store, condo, etc.)

 - Size of development (e.g., number of units, lot size, square footage, etc.)